-A19 This facility is owned by Milton Keynes Council and operated by Cutts Brothers (Doncaster) Ltd until 2007.
+- A19 This facility is owned by Milton Keynes Council and operated by Cutts Brothers (Doncaster) Ltd until 2007.
 The facility was built in 1992/3 to handle dry recyclables.
-The current facility should be retained unless an

-A20 The nearest residential properties are on Old Wolverton Road.
+The current facility should be retained unless an alternative facility is provided elsewhere or it becomes obsolete as a result of a new long-term waste management use elsewhere.
+There is potential for the site to accommodate new waste management uses, such as in-vessel composting. - A20 The nearest residential properties are on Old Wolverton Road.
 The facility lies on an existing industrial estate, and is adjacent to the Strategic Site identified in Policy WA1.